stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

      - uw_frame_state_for
      - uw_advance_context

-Personality
+*Personality*

-  - The personality routing is the interface between the unwind routines and the c++ (or other language) runtime, which handles the exception handling logic for that language.
+  - The personality routine is the interface between the unwind routines and the c++ (or other language) runtime, which handles the exception handling logic for that language.